Razbolt/pairtrader/README.md

 # Pair Trading Research Framework

-This project provides a comprehensive research framework for pair trading strategies using cointegration analysis, correlation analysis, and machine learning approaches.
+This project provides a comprehensive research framework for pair trading strategies, with a new primary focus on **signal optimization using different methods** and direct comparison with the classic cointegration approach.

 ## 🚀 Quick Start